 Cinnamon refers to several plants that belong to the genus Cinnamomum, native to Southeast Asia.
 The bark, rich in essential oil, is used as a flavoring agent and as a spice.
-Medicinal uses include appetite stimulation, treatment of arthritis, inflammation, and dyspepsia.
-In traditional Chinese medicine, cinnamon is used with other herbs in decoctions for cold.
-In vitro studies have demonstrated that cinnamon has antioxidant (1) (2), anti-inflammatory (3), immunomodulatory (4) (5), antimicrobial (6) and antitumor (7) properties.
+Medicinal uses include appetite stimulation, and treatment of arthritis, inflammation, and dyspepsia.
+In traditional Chinese medicine, cinnamon is used along with other herbs in decoctions to treat colds.

-Hydroxycinnamaldehyde, a compound present in cinnamon, exhibits anti-inflammatory activity by inhibiting nitric oxide production via inhibition of NF-kappaB (3).
-Cinnamon also inhibits hepatic HMG-CoA reductase activity (24) and reduces the level of blood lipids in animals and humans (10).
-In another study, methylhydroxychalcone polymer, isolated from Cinnamon, was shown to mimic insulin by activating the insulin receptors (23).
+Hydroxycinnamaldehyde, a compound present in cinnamon, exerts anti-inflammatory effects by inhibiting NO production via nuclear factor (NF)-kappaB (3).
+Cinnamon also inhibits hepatic HMG-CoA reductase activity (24) and reduces blood lipid levels in animals and humans (10).
+In another study, methylhydroxychalcone polymer isolated from cinnamon was shown to mimic insulin by activating the insulin receptors (23).

 Cinnamon extract binds to estrogen-receptor beta and has a direct stimulatory effect on bone formation (25).
 The n-hexane extract of cinnamon has antiestrogenic activity (26).
-In other studies, cinnamon extract was shown to inhibit NFkappaB and AP1 leading to apoptosis (7).
-It also exerts antiangiogenic effects by inhibiting the vascular endothelial growth factor (VEGF) (22).
+In other studies, increased proapoptotic activity with cinnamon extract was attributed to NF-kappaB and AP1 inhibition (7), while antiangiogenic effects occurred via VEGF inhibition (22).